Introduction to Normed *-Algebras and their Representations, 7th ed

 \begin{proof} The Moebius transformation $r : z \mapsto r(z)$ given by

 has no pole on $\s(a)$ because $\mu > \rlambda(a)$.
 Therefore the Rational Spectral Mapping Theorem implies that

 As noted above \ref{line}, the Moebius transformation $r$ maps the real line onto

 the point at infinity being mapped to $1$.
-From the injective nature of a Moebius transformation it follows that $\s(u)$ is contained in the unit circle if and only if $\s(a)$ is real.
-(Please note that $1$ cannot be in $\s(u)$ because the point at infinity is never in $\s(a)$.) \end{proof}
+From the injective nature of a Moebius transformation it follows that $\s(u)$ is contained in the unit circle if and only if $\s(a)$ is real. \end{proof}

 Next for \st-algebras.

 \begin{definition}[unitary elements] An element $u$ of a unital \st-algebra is called \underline{unitary} if $u^*u = uu^* = e$.
 The unitary elements of a unital \st-algebra form a group under multiplication. \end{definition}